LiquidJesus/Twitch-Carousel-Remover/README.md

 ## Why?

-Twitch's front page often features autoplaying video content with audio, which can be disruptive.
+Twitch's front page often features autoplaying video content with audio, which can be annoying.
 This script gives you a cleaner, quieter experience.